Month 12, Day 17, Thursday 11:55 p.m.

 Thaddeus strode through the winding archives up into the library proper, which was closed to students and dark at this hour.
 He created a floating light above his head with a thought.
 It followed him all the way to the student dorms, which were also dark, and as silent as a building that housed thousands of young adults could be at midnight.

 When he did, he snuffed the light, then cast a spell that would muffle sound in a large bubble around himself.
-He was tall enough to see over the edges of the stout cubicles, no need to pull back the curtains on every random student.
+He was just tall enough to see over the edges of the cubicles, so there was no need to pull back the curtains on every random student.
 He walked through the aisle separating the young women and men, noting the occasional sloppy wards placed by the barely competent “firsties.”

-Damien’s bed was only one removed from the end, where Siverling had pressed his small bed and himself into the corner of the walls, like a cornered animal.
+Damien’s bed was only two removed from the end, where Siverling had pressed his small bed and himself into the corner of the walls, like a cornered animal.

 Thaddeus flicked back the thin curtain in front of Damien’s stone cubicle, strode inside, and clasped his hand over the boy’s sleeping face.